CiscoDevNet/finesse-sample-code/NonGadgetSample/README.md

             sample.js
 	Sample.pdf

 Download the version of the sample gadget that matches the Finesse version.
-Starting Finesse 11.0(1), sample gadgets will be forward compatible until compatibilty is broken.
+Starting Finesse 11.0(1), sample gadgets will be forward compatible until compatibility is broken.
 At that time, a new version of the sample gadget will be published with the starting Finesse version number in the filename.

 ## Requirements
 1. jQuery: This code requires the jQuery JavaScript library to be imported.
 The library is used to simplify client-side scripting of the DOM and used to make Ajax requests.
 The HTML page currently uses jQuery 1.9.1.